 First Interstate Bank has a policy of NEVER asking a customer for personal financial information such as account numbers, balances, PINs, or credit card numbers via email.

-Contact our security department at 1-866-212-4711 to report any fraudulent activities on your First Interstate Bank accounts.
+Contact our Financial Crimes Risk Management Department at 1-866-212-4711 to report any fraudulent activities on your First Interstate Bank accounts.

 Contact your other creditors, including credit card and phone companies, banks, and other lenders, to notify them of potential fraud.
 Close any accounts that have been breached and reopen them with new account numbers and passwords.
 Do not use your Social Security Number as a username or password.